|Release date||Sep 28th, 2016|

 I started reading up on the typesetting of books in LaTeX and worked on my template, then added the game's narrative script.
 Because that turned out to be shorter than I thought it would be, I also added a variety of bonus material:

 - Extensive author's notes, taken from The Chinese Room's blog (which seems to have gone offline since then)

-- Sheet music for “I Have Begun My Ascent,” which I consider the most iconic song from the game, as transcribed by Michael Hitchens (who has also compiled a full ebook version of Dear Esther)
+- Sheet music for “I Have Begun My Ascent,” which I consider the most iconic song from the game, as transcribed by Michael Hitchens (who, coincidentally and independently, has also compiled a full ebook version of Dear Esther)

 - Maps of the real-world Sandford Junction, based on OpenStreetMap data

 - A copy of a bible passage about Saint Paul referenced in the story